ang-uio/Text-Mining/episodes/15-textmine-dh-lab.md

 - Begin at the top of the downloaded notebook and follow the instructions.
 - Run all cells in the notebook.

+## Sentiment Analysis

+Also known as “opinion mining”, sentiment analysis describes automated methods to identify affective states in data sets.
+This is done through systematic selection of expressions of subjective opinions and emotional evaluations in the material.
+Sentiment analysis is popular in marketing, advertising and to examine the tone of political communication, public debate, social media as well as studies of plot and genre in literary corpora.

+Digital sentiment analysis uses word lists and data sets where words and expressions are given a score based on perceived emotional meaning in sentiment analysis of text data.
+NLTK provides a [sentiment package](https://www.nltk.org/api/nltk.sentiment.html).
+[Scientists at the University of Oslo](https://www.mn.uio.no/ifi/english/research/projects/sant/) have developed data sets for sentiment analysis in Norwegian, [NorSentLex](https://www.mn.uio.no/ifi/english/research/projects/sant/news/new-sant-resources.html): A Norwegian sentiment lexicon, indicating the prior positive or negative polarity of words.
+DH-Lab has written example code in Python using NorSentLex, to do a sentiment analysis of a text mine newspaper corpus in the digitized collection.
+See [example code shared in Jupyter Notebook](https://nationallibraryofnorway.github.io/digital_tekstanalyse/cookbook/4.0.sentiment_analysis_timeseries.html).

 [Index](https://ang-uio.github.io/Textmining/)